I had hepatitis. Can I donate?

 Hepatitis A and B:

 Hepatitis is an inflammation of the liver caused by infection (like the hepatitis A or B viruses) or an unknown cause.
-You need to wait at least 12 months after you’ve made a full recovery before you donate blood.
-When you come in, make sure you notify the interviewer so they can request some extra tests on your donation to be safe.
+Once you have made a full recovery, you will need to wait at least 6 months following hepatitis A infection, or 12 months following hepatitis B infection before you donate.
+When you come in, make sure you let your interviewer know so they can assess if they need to request some extra tests on your donation to be safe.
+In some cases, we may need to take a sample collection to ensure it is safe for you to donate.

 Hepatitis C: